lavingiasa/CSCI201Final/Documentation/Design Document Draft.md

 ----
 The goal is to showcase all that we have learned over the course of CSCI 201.
 This includes, but is not limited to: Multi-threading, Java based applications, programs using the Swing Javax library, and more.

-More specifically this application will work as a traffic similator that is constantly pulling live data from the server given to us.
+More specifically this application will work as a traffic simulator that is constantly pulling live data from the server given to us.

 ##Classes:
 ----